-Administration performed a test valuation with Mercer (Plan Actuary) to consider the implications of performing Assets Gross return an off cycle pension valuation early (July 1, 2019 rather (1) Represents the 12 month period ended Dec.
-31, 2019. than waiting until July 1, 2020).
-Prior to the last valuation in 2017, Mercer prepared two test valuations a year in \$35-\$55 million higher.
-In this scenario special payments advance of the required valuation.
-These test valuations would be roughly \$5.5 million - \$8.5 million higher informed the Board of an expected need to increase the starting in plan year 2021-22. planned budget for the upcoming year by \$2 million, The Board of Trustees established a pension stabilization which in hindsight accurately predicted the actual \$1.97 reserve following the last valuation which included \$1.6 million increase in pension costs.
-Legislation has also million savings from budgeting an increase in pension changed since the last valuation, namely the requirement payments a year earlier than required.
-This funding could to amortize any deficit over 10 years rather than 15 years, be drawn on to smooth increases in pension obligations; as well as the establishment of a provision for adverse however, as demonstrated by the analysis previously deviation (PfAD) added to the funding requirements.
-Two described, increases in pension funding requirements could scenarios were modelled by Mercer.
-Scenario one was exceed the resources in reserve depending on market modelled under normal circumstances and suggests the outcomes. going-concern deficit would be roughly \$5 million higher with special payments increasing by \$0.7 million for The investment returns and investment balance for the last 2021-22 (the special payments would still be \$1.9 million eight years are detailed in Figure 19.
-Additional information in 2020-2021).
-Scenario two was modelled with the on the pension plan may be found at t brocku.ca/about/ impact of market downturn of 10 to 15 per cent.
-In total university-financials/#auditedpension-statements market value of assets, then all else being equal, Mercer estimated the going-concern deficit would be roughly
+Administration performed a test valuation with Mercer (Plan Actuary) to consider the implications of performing an off cycle pension valuation early (July 1, 2019 rather than waiting until July 1, 2020).
+Prior to the last valuation in 2017, Mercer prepared two test valuations a year in advance of the required valuation.
+These test valuations informed the Board of an expected need to increase the planned budget for the upcoming year by \$2 million, which in hindsight accurately predicted the actual \$1.97 million increase in pension costs.
+Legislation has also changed since the last valuation, namely the requirement to amortize any deficit over 10 years rather than 15 years, as well as the establishment of a provision for adverse deviation (PfAD) added to the funding requirements.
+Two scenarios were modelled by Mercer.
+Scenario one was modelled under normal circumstances and suggests the going-concern deficit would be roughly \$5 million higher with special payments increasing by \$0.7 million for 2021-22 (the special payments would still be \$1.9 million in 2020-2021).
+Scenario two was modelled with the impact of market downturn of 10 to 15 per cent.
+In total market value of assets, then all else being equal, Mercer estimated the going-concern deficit would be roughly